 School Immunization Requirements for Teens

-Shots are required by law for children in attendance at public and private schools, preschools, childcare facilities, and Head Start programs in Oregon.
+Shots are required by law for children in attendance at public and private schools, preschools, childcare facilities, and Head Start programs in Oregon, unless a medical or nonmedical exemption is documented.

-In school year 2012-13, one dose of Tdap (Tetanus, diphtheria, and acelluar pertussis) vaccine is required for 7th through 11th grades.
+In school year 2012-13, one dose of Tdap (Tetanus, diphtheria, and acellular pertussis) vaccine is required for 7th through 11th grades.
 By school year 2014-2015, two doses of hepatitis A vaccine will be required for all grades.
 For more information, see Immunization Requirements for School.

 Students need to show that they’ve been vaccinated against measles when enrolling in a college or university in Oregon as a full-time student (undergraduate and graduate).
 The Oregon college immunization law applies to any full time student born on or after January 1, 1957.